maksimkirylka/node_js_best_parctices/NodeJS best practices.md

 When raising the exception, it’s usually a good practice to fill it with additional contextual properties like the error name and the associated HTTP error code.
 To achieve this uniformity and practices, consider extending the Error object with additional properties, but be careful not to overdo it.
 It's generally a good idea to extend the built-in Error object only once with an AppError for all the application level errors, and pass any data you need to differentiate between different kinds of errors as arguments.

+### 2.3 Distinguish operational vs programmer errors
+Distinguishing the following two error types will minimize your app downtime and helps avoid crazy bugs: Operational errors refer to situations where you understand what happened and the impact of it – for example, a query to some HTTP service failed due to connection problem.
+On the other hand, programmer errors refer to cases where you have no idea why and sometimes where an error came from – it might be some code that tried to read an undefined value or DB connection pool that leaks memory.
+Operational errors are relatively easy to handle – usually logging the error is enough.
+Things become hairy when a programmer error pops up, the application might be in an inconsistent state and there’s nothing better you can do than to restart gracefully.

+Unless you really know what you are doing, you should perform a graceful restart of your service after receiving an “uncaughtException” exception event.
+Otherwise, you risk the state of your application, or that of 3rd party libraries to become inconsistent, leading to all kinds of crazy bugs.

+### 2.4 Handle errors centrally, not within a middleware